bkommineni/CS686-GDELT-Event-Analysis/README.md

 # Analysis

 We played the role of the professor a little bit and imagined a couple of questions:
+## Top Event in 2015
+Here, we consider maximum nuber of views NumMentions and event associated with it will be with most views

 ## What are the most discussed topics implicating both the United States and Switzerland?